ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * '/ace-group': All Clients can send a FETCH request to retrieve a set of group names associated with their group identifiers specified in the request payload.
 Each element of the CBOR array 'gid' is a CBOR byte string (REQ13), which encodes the Gid of the group (see {{join-response}}) for which the group name and the URI to the group-membership resource are provided in the returned response.

-* '/ace-group/GROUPNAME':  All Clients can use GET requests to retrieve the symmetric group keying material of the group with the name GROUPNAME.
+* '/ace-group/GROUPNAME':  All group member Clients can send a GET request to retrieve the symmetric group keying material of the group with the name GROUPNAME.
 The value of the GROUPNAME URI path and the group name in the access token scope ('gname') MUST coincide.

+  The KDC processes the Key Distribution Request according to {{Section 4.3.2 of I-D.ietf-ace-key-groupcomm}}.
+The Key Distribution Response is formatted as defined in {{Section 4.3.2 of I-D.ietf-ace-key-groupcomm}}, with the following additions.

+  * The 'key' field is formatted as defined in {{join-response}} of this document, with the difference that it does not include the 'group_SenderId' parameter.

+  * The 'exi' field MUST be present.

+  * The 'ace_groupcomm_profile' field MUST be present and has value "coap_group_pubsub_app".

+  Upon receiving the Key Distribution Response, the requesting group member retrieves the updated security parameters and group keying material.
+If they differ from the currently stored ones, then the group member uses the received one as group keying material to protect/unprotect published topic data hereafter.

 * '/ace-group/GROUPNAME/creds': The KDC acts as a repository of authentication credentials for the Publishers that are member of the security group with name GROUPNAME.
 The members of the group that are Subscribers can send GET/FETCH requests to this resource in order to retrieve the authentication credentials of all or a subset of the group members that are Publishers.
 The KDC silently ignores the Sender IDs included in the 'get_creds' parameter of the request that are not associated with any current Publisher group member (REQ26).

   The response from the KDC MAY omit the parameter 'peer\_roles', since: i) each authentication credential conveyed in the 'creds' parameter is associated with a Client authorized to be Publisher in the group; and ii) it is irrelevant whether such a Client was also authorized to be Subscriber in the group.
 If 'creds' is not present, 'peer\_roles' MUST NOT be present.

 * '/ace-group/GROUPNAME/num': All group member Clients can send a GET request to this resource in order to retrieve the current version number for the symmetric group keying material of the group with name GROUPNAME.

 * '/ace-group/GROUPNAME/kdc-cred': All group member Clients can send a GET request to this resource in order to retrieve the current authentication credential of the KDC.

+### Obtaining Latest Group Keying Material and Sender ID

+If a group member wants to retrieve the latest group keying material as well as its Sender ID that it has in group (if Publisher), it sends a Key Distribution Request to the KDC.

+That is, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the KDC.

+The KDC processes the Key Distribution Request according to {{Section 4.8.1 of I-D.ietf-ace-key-groupcomm}}.
+The Key Distribution Response is formatted as defined in {{Section 4.8.1 of I-D.ietf-ace-key-groupcomm}}, with the following additions.

+* The 'key' field is formatted as defined in {{join-response}} of this document.
+If the requesting group member is not a Publisher Client, then the 'key' field does not include the 'group_SenderId' parameter.

+* The 'exi' field MUST be present.

+Upon receiving the Key Distribution Response, the group member retrieves the updated security parameters, group keying material, and Sender ID (if the 'key' field includes the 'group_SenderId' parameter).
+If they differ from the currently stored ones, then the group member uses the received one as group keying material to protect/unprotect published topic data hereafter.

+### Requesting a New Sender ID ## {#sec-key-renewal-request}

+A Publisher group member with node name NODENAME may at some point exhaust its Sender Sequence Numbers used for protecting its published topic data (see {{oscon}}).

+When this happens, the Publisher MUST send a Key Renewal Request message to the KDC, as per {{Section 4.8.2.1 of I-D.ietf-ace-key-groupcomm}}.
+That is, it sends a CoAP PUT request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the KDC.

+Upon receiving the Key Renewal Request, the KDC processes it as defined in {{Section 4.8.2 of I-D.ietf-ace-key-groupcomm}}, with the addition that the KDC takes one of the following actions.

+* The KDC rekeys the group.
+That is, the KDC generates new group keying material for that group (see {{rekeying}}), and replies to the Publisher with a group rekeying message as defined in {{rekeying}}, providing the new group keying material.
+Then, the KDC rekeys the rest of the group, as discussed in {{rekeying}}.

+  The KDC SHOULD perform a group rekeying only if already scheduled to occur shortly, e.g., according to an application-specific rekeying period or scheduling, or as a reaction to a recent change in the group membership.
+In any other case, the KDC SHOULD NOT rekey the OSCORE group when receiving a Key Renewal Request (OPT12).

+* The KDC determines and assigns a new Sender ID for the Publisher, and replies with a Key Renewal Response formatted as defined in {{Section 4.8.2 of I-D.ietf-ace-key-groupcomm}}.
+The CBOR Map in the response payload includes only the parameter 'group_SenderId' registered in {{Section 16.3 of I-D.ietf-ace-key-groupcomm-oscore}}, and specifies the new Sender ID of the Publisher encoded as a CBOR byte string.

+  The KDC MUST assign a new Sender ID that has not been used in the group since the latest time when the current Gid value was assigned to the group (i.e., since the latest group rekeying, see {{rekeying}}).

+  The KDC MUST return a 5.03 (Service Unavailable) response in case there are currently no Sender IDs available to assign in the group.
+The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 4 ("No available node identifiers").

 ### Updating Authentication Credentials

-A Publisher with node name NODENAME can contact the KDC to upload a new authentication credential to use in the security group with name GROUPNAME, and replace the currently stored one.
-To this end, the Publisher sends a CoAP POST request to its associated sub-resource /ace-group/GROUPNAME/nodes/NODENAME/cred at the KDC.
+A Publisher group member with node name NODENAME can contact the KDC to upload a new authentication credential to use in the security group with name GROUPNAME, and replace the currently stored one.
+To this end, the Publisher sends a CoAP POST request to its associated sub-resource /ace-group/GROUPNAME/nodes/NODENAME/cred at the KDC (see {{Section 4.9.1 of I-D.ietf-ace-key-groupcomm}}).

 Following a successful processing of the request, the KDC replaces the stored authentication credential of this Client for the group GROUPNAME with the one specified in the request.

-### Removal from a Group
+### Leaving a Group ## {#sec-group-leaving}

-A Client with node name NODENAME can actively request to leave the security group with name GROUPNAME.
-To this end, the Client sends a CoAP DELETE request to the associated sub-resource /ace-group/GROUPNAME/nodes/NODENAME at the KDC.
+A group member with node name NODENAME can actively request to leave the security group with name GROUPNAME.
+To this end, the Client sends a CoAP DELETE request to the associated sub-resource /ace-group/GROUPNAME/nodes/NODENAME at the KDC (see {{Section 4.8.3 of I-D.ietf-ace-key-groupcomm}}).

 The KDC can also remove a group member due to any of the reasons described in {{Section 5 of I-D.ietf-ace-key-groupcomm}}.

 ### Rekeying a Group {#rekeying}

-The KDC MUST trigger a group rekeying as described in {{Section 6 of I-D.ietf-ace-key-groupcomm}} due to a change in the group membership or to the current group keying material approaching its expiration time.
-The KDC MAY trigger regularly scheduled update of the group keying material.
+The KDC MUST trigger a group rekeying as described in {{Section 6 of I-D.ietf-ace-key-groupcomm}}, upon a change in the group membership or due to the current group keying material approaching its expiration time.
+In addition, the KDC MAY trigger regularly scheduled update of the group keying material.

 Upon generating the new group keying material and before starting its distribution, the KDC MUST increment the version number of the group keying material.
-The KDC MUST preserve the current value of the Sender ID of each member in that group.
-The KDC MUST also generate a new Group Identifier (Gid) for the group, and use it as identifier of the new group key provided through the group rekeying and hereafter to Clients (re-)joining the security group (see {{join-response}}).
+The KDC MUST also generate a new Group Identifier (Gid) for the group, and use it as identifier of the new group key when providing it to the current group members through the group rekeying, and to Clients (re-)joining the security group hereafter (see {{join-response}}).
+When rekeying the group, the KDC MUST preserve the current value of the Sender ID of each member in that group.

-The default rekeying scheme is Point-to-Point (see {{Section 6.1 of I-D.ietf-ace-key-groupcomm}}), where the KDC individually targets each node to rekey, using the pairwise secure communication association with that node.
+The default rekeying scheme is "Point-to-Point" (see {{Section 6.1 of I-D.ietf-ace-key-groupcomm}}), where the KDC individually targets each node to rekey, using the pairwise secure communication association with that node.

+In particular, a group rekeying message MUST have Content-Format set to application/ace-groupcomm+cbor and have the same format used for the Join Response message defined in {{join-response}}, with the following differences:

+* Within the 'key' field, only the parameter 'group_key' is present.

+* The fields 'kdc_cred' ,'kdc_nonce', 'kdc_cred_verify', and 'group_rekeying' are not present.

-If the group rekeying is performed due to one or multiple Clients joining the group as Publishers, then a rekeying message includes the Sender IDs and authentication credentials that those clients are going to use in the group.
-This information is specified by means of the parameters 'creds' and 'peer_identifiers', like done in the Join Response message.
-In the same spirit, the 'peer_roles' parameter MAY be omitted.
+* The fields 'creds' and 'peer_identifiers' SHOULD be present, if the group rekeying is performed due to one or multiple Clients joining the group as Publishers.
+Following the same semantics used in the Join Response message, the two parameters specify the authentication credential and Sender ID of such Clients.
+Like in the Join Response message, the 'peer_roles' parameter MAY be omitted.

-# PubSub Protected Communication (C) {#protected_communication}
+# PubSub Protected Communication {#protected_communication}

 In the diagram shown in {{pubsub-3}}, (D) corresponds to the publication on a topic at the Broker, by using a CoAP PUT request.
 The Publisher protects the published topic data end-to-end for the Subscribers by using COSE ({{RFC9052}}{{RFC9053}}{{RFC9338}}), as detailed in {{oscon}}.